robenkleene/design-references/ios/procreate.md

 ## Symmetry

 Symmetry is turned on under the wrench icon "Canvas > Drawing Guide" (which needs to be turned on), then "Canvas > Edit Drawing Guide" to configure it.
 Select "Symmetry", and choose from "Vertical", "Horizontal", Quadrant", and "Radial", and turn on "Assisted Drawing".
-"Assisted Drawing" needs to be toggled per layer, which can be toggled in the menu that pops up when you tap a layers icon.
+"Assisted Drawing" needs to be toggled per layer, which can be toggled in the menu that pops up when you tap a layer's icon.